Esca-MMC/FarmTypeManager/readme.md

   "Version": "1.0.0",
   "Description": "Your description here.
-Briefly explain what the content pack does.", "UniqueID": "YourName.YourPackName", "MinimumApiVersion": "3.0.0",
+Briefly explain what the content pack does.", "UniqueID": "YourName.YourPackName", "MinimumApiVersion": "4.0.0",
   "UpdateKeys": [],
   "ContentPackFor": {
     "UniqueID": "Esca.FarmTypeManager",
-    "MinimumVersion": "1.10.1"
+    "MinimumVersion": "1.23.0"
   }
 }
 ```
-3. Create or copy a Farm Type Manager configuration file into the `[FTM] Your Pack Name` folder and name it **content.json**.
-The format is exactly the same as a farm configuration file from the `FarmTypeManager\data` folder.
+3. Create or copy a FTM configuration file into the `[FTM] Your Pack Name` folder and name it **content.json**.
+The format is exactly the same as a farm content file from the `FarmTypeManager\data` folder.
-4. If you want to combine this content pack with a custom farm map or similar mod, consider editing the **FarmTypes** and/or **OtherMods** settings under **File_Conditions** at the bottom of the configuration file.
+4. If you want to combine this content pack with a custom farm map or similar mod, consider editing the **FarmTypes** and/or **OtherMods** settings under **File_Conditions** at the bottom of the content file.
 (See the [File Conditions](#file-conditions) section.)

 ## SMAPI Mod Support

 ### API Features

-Farm Type Manager provides an API for other SMAPI mods.
+FTM provides a small API for other SMAPI mods.
 To access it in your C# mod:

 1. Copy the [IFtmApi.cs](https://github.com/Esca-MMC/FarmTypeManager/blob/master/FarmTypeManager/API/IFtmApi.cs) file into your mod.
 2. After all mods are loaded, e.g. during a GameLaunched event, use SMAPI's Helper to get an API instance: `var api = Helper.ModRegistry.GetApi<FarmTypeManager.IFtmApi>("Esca.FarmTypeManager");`